dry-python/returns/docs/pages/context.rst

 Context
 =======

-Dependency injection is a popular software architechture pattern.
+Dependency injection is a popular software architecture pattern.

 It's main idea is that you provide `Inversion of Control <https://en.wikipedia.org/wiki/Inversion_of_control>`_ and can pass different things into your logic instead of hardcoding you stuff.